-- Comply with all policies and procedures relating to workplace behaviour. - Take reasonable steps to ensure that other employees are aware of and comply with this policy and procedure. - Monitor the workplace to ensure as far as practicable that acceptable standards of conduct are maintained and that unacceptable workplace behaviour is not tolerated. - Take appropriate steps to manage inappropriate behaviour, regardless of whether a complaint is received about the behaviour. - Ensure staff have access to Equity Contact Officers. - Encourage all staff to behave towards others with respect and courtesy at all times. - Provide leadership and role modelling in relation to appropriate and professional behaviour in the workplace. - Respond promptly, sensitively and confidentially to all situations where unacceptable workplace behaviour is exhibited or alleged to have occurred and taking appropriate steps in response to any such behaviour or allegation. - Take appropriate steps to ensure that a person is not victimised for making, or being involved in, a complaint.
+- Comply with all policies and procedures relating to workplace behaviour. - Take reasonable steps to ensure that other employees are aware of and comply with this policy and procedure. - Monitor the workplace to ensure as far as practicable that acceptable standards of conduct are maintained, and that unacceptable workplace behaviour is not tolerated. - Take appropriate steps to manage inappropriate behaviour, regardless of whether a complaint is received about the behaviour. - Take all reasonable steps to have a trained Equity Contact Officers available for all staff to access. - Encourage all staff to behave towards others with respect and courtesy at all times. - Provide leadership and role modelling in relation to appropriate and professional behaviour in the workplace. - Respond promptly, sensitively and confidentially to all situations where unacceptable workplace behaviour is exhibited or alleged to have occurred and taking appropriate steps in response to any such behaviour or allegation. - Take appropriate steps to ensure that a person is not victimised for making, or being involved in, a complaint.